chromaui/chromatic-docs/monorepos.md

 ## Advanced: TurboSnap

-TurboSnap is an good feature to use with monorepos to avoid re-snapshotting all components across all projects when any changes occur.
+TurboSnap is a good feature to use with monorepos to avoid re-snapshotting all components across all projects when any changes occur.

 The `--untraced` CLI flag can be used to ignore all changes outside of a package or related packages.
-For example, given a monorepo with unrelated packages `foo` and `bar` , you can add the following CLI option to `foo`’s Chromatic command to only run snapshots when files inside the `foo` package change: `--untraced \"./packages/!(foo)/**\"` .
+For example, given a monorepo with unrelated packages `foo` and `bar`, you can add the following CLI option to `foo`’s Chromatic command to only run snapshots when files inside the `foo` package change: `--untraced \"./packages/!(foo)/**\"` .

 Note that the glob pattern starts from the root directory of the repository, not from the directory of the `foo` package.
-You can also specify `--untraced` multiple times to include multiple glob patterns
+You can also specify `--untraced` multiple times to include multiple glob patterns.

 Some monorepo setups manage third-party dependencies at the root level (so all dependencies in the monorepo have consistent versions).
-You may wish to ignore these root-level files (like a lockfile) to avoid unnecessary snapshots, but be aware that some changes may go unnoticed.
+You may wish to ignore these root-level files (like a lockfile) to avoid unnecessary snapshots, but be aware that changes can go unnoticed.